SamHipp/React-Calculator/Documentation.md

 ================
 Introduction
 --------------
-This app is a calculator that you can use your own keyboard or the integrated keyboard with.
-You can also try the "rave mode", where the colors of the app change with the numbers you type in!
+This app is a simple calculator that can handle expressions of up to 10 characters/numbers in length.

 Usage
 -----------
-Use your own integrated keyboard, or the provided keypad for input.
-Here are the key bindings:
+Use the buttons of the provided keypad for input.
+Upon pressing the "=" button, the answer of the epxression will be displayed in the top-most field.

-    -Keypad: 0-9  Keyboard: 0-9
-    -Keypad: x  Keyboard: *
-    -Keypad: ÷  Keyboard: /
-    -Keypad: +  Keyboard: +
-    -Keypad: -  Keyboard: -
-    -Keypad: =  Keyboard: "Enter" / "Return"

 License
 ----------